theaenache/theaenache/README.md

 -  AI & deep learning applications towards **health advancements**
 -  It is very easy to make me curious about pretty much anything

-## Projects

-Here are a few things I've worked on or am currently building:

-- **[DTIAdapt](https://github.com/theaenache/DTIAdapt)** – A deep learning framework for drug-target interaction prediction using cross-attention and domain adaptation.
-- **GlucoPal** – A mobile app concept for inclusive diabetes management, designed with health equity in mind.
-- **SporeSpatial** – Using machine learning to predict the climate-driven risk of *Candida auris*, a lethal fungal infection.
-- **COVID-19 Political Spread** – Statistical modeling of how political affiliation influenced vaccine uptake and infection spread in the U.S.
-- My personal website

 ## Currently Learning

 - Advanced neural networks & attention mechanisms